freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/write-concise-declarative-functions-with-es6.md

 };
 ```

-With ES6, You can remove the <code>function</code> keyword and colon altogether when defining functions in objects.
+With ES6, You can remove the `function` keyword and colon altogether when defining functions in objects.
 Here's an example of this syntax:

 ```js
 const person = {